The Good, the Bad, the Weird: Plot

 In the desert wilderness of Manchuria in 1939, months before the beginning of the Second World War.
 Park Chang-yi, The Bad (Lee Byung-hun)—a bandit and hitman—is hired to acquire a treasure map from a Japanese official traveling by train.
-Before he can get it however, Yoon Tae-goo, The Weird (Song Kang-ho)—a thief—steals the map and is caught up in The Bad's derailment of the train.
-This involves the slaughter of the Japanese and Manchurian guards, and various civilians.
+Before he can get it however, Yoon Tae-goo, The Weird (Song Kang-ho)—a thief—steals the map and is caught up in the Bad's hijacking of the train.
+This involves the slaughter of the Japanese and Manchurian guards and various civilians.
 Park Do-won, The Good (Jung Woo-sung)—an eagle-eyed bounty hunter—appears on the scene to claim the bounty on Chang-yi.
 Meanwhile, Tae-goo escapes, eluding his Good and Bad pursuers.
-A fourth force—a group of Manchurian bandits—also want the map to sell to the Ghost Market.
-Tae-goo hopes to uncover the map's secrets and recover what he believes is gold and riches buried by the Qing Dynasty just before the collapse of their government.
+A fourth force—a group of Manchurian bandits—also wants the map to be sold at the Ghost Market.
+Tae-goo hopes to uncover the map's secrets and recover what he believes is gold and riches buried by the Qing dynasty just before the collapse of their government.
 As the story continues, an escalating battle for the map occurs, with bounties placed on heads and the Imperial Japanese Army racing to reclaim its map as it can apparently "save the Japanese Empire".

 After a series of graphic shootouts and chases, a final battle erupts in which the Japanese army, Manchurian bandits, Do-won, Chang-yi and his gang are chasing Tae-goo all at once.
 The Japanese army kills most of the bandits.
 Do-won kills many Japanese soldiers and sets off an explosion that drives them away.
-Chang-yi's gang is slowly killed off and he kills those that attempt to leave the chase.
+Chang-yi's gang is slowly killed off, and he kills those who attempt to leave the chase.
 Only Chang-yi, Tae-goo and Do-won make it to the "treasure".
 However, they find that it is nothing more than a boarded-over hole in the desert.
-Chang-yi recognizes Tae-goo as the "Finger Chopper"—a criminal that cut off his finger in a knife fight five years ago—and the man that Do-won had thought Chang-yi to be.
+Chang-yi recognizes Tae-goo as the "Finger Chopper", a criminal who cut off his finger in a knife fight five years ago, and the man that Do-won had thought Chang-yi to be.
 Turning on each other in a final act of vengeance for the slights they suffered, they finally gun each other down after a prolonged Mexican standoff.
 The three lie in the sand, dying and alone, as the "useless hole" that they fought and died for suddenly and belatedly erupts with a geyser of crude oil.
 Do-won survives along with Tae-goo.
 With a newly raised bounty on Tae-goo, a new chase begins as he flees across the Manchurian desert.